Dagu2104/TMD-Analyzer/README.md

 <p align="center">
   <img src="./VISUAL README/FILTERED_SEISMIC_RECORD.png" alt="FILTERED SEISMIC RECORD" width="800" height="1200" />
 </p>

+### Results

+In the third tab, the program displays the following information:

+-

 ## Installer

 - Download the software installer by clicking on the following image: